Active Volcanoes of Hawaii

 The USGS Hawaiian Volcano Observatory (HVO) is responsible for monitoring six active volcanoes on the Islands of Hawai‘i and Maui.
 The Island of Hawai‘i, with four active volcanoes, is liveliest.
 Between 1912 and 2012, there were nearly 50 Kīlauea eruptions, 12 Mauna Loa eruptions, and one Hualālai intrusion of magma.
 Mauna Kea most recently erupted only about 4,000 years ago.
 Lō‘ihi, the submarine volcano located off the south coast of Kīlauea, erupted twice between 1950 and 1996.
 The Island of Maui has one active volcano, Haleakalā, which has erupted at least 10 times during the past 1,000 years.

-, the youngest and most active volcano on the Island of Hawai‘i, has erupted almost continuously since 1983 at Pu‘u ‘Ō‘ō and other vents
+, the youngest and most active volcano on the Island of Hawai‘i, has erupted almost continuously from 1983 to 2018 at Pu‘u ‘Ō‘ō and other vents

 along the volcano's East Rift Zone.
-In 2008, a new vent
+In 2008 to 2018, there was a lava lake

 flows less than 1,100 years in age.